bkaewell/self-driving-car/P5-vehicle-detection/project_writeup.md

 ### Histogram of Oriented Gradients (HOG)

-I started by reading in all the [vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/vehicles.zip) and [non-vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/non-vehicles.zip) images from a labeled training dataset.
+I started by reading in all the [vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/vehicles.zip) and [non-vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/non-vehicles.zip) images from a labeled training dataset stored on Amazon Web Services.
 There are 8,792 vehicle images and 8,968 non-vehicle images.
 These example images come from a combination of the [GTI vehicle image database](http://www.gti.ssr.upm.es/data/Vehicle_database.html) and the [KITTI vision benchmark suite](http://www.cvlibs.net/datasets/kitti/).
 Here is an example of one of each of the vehicle and non-vehicle classes:

 ![alt text][image01]

 I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
 I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.
-The code for this step is contained in the fourth and fifth code cells of the IPython notebook called `pipeline.ipynb`.
+The source code for this step is contained in the fourth and sixth code cells of the IPython Jupyter notebook called `pipeline.ipynb`, which can be found [here](https://github.com/bkaewell/self-driving-car/blob/master/P5-vehicle-detection/pipeline.ipynb).

 Here is an example using the `YCrCb` color space for channel 0 and HOG parameters of `orientations=9`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`: